finboy97/AoC25/README.md

 #### day 5
 - part 1 simple
 - part 2 - spent a while thinking about linkedlist or tree to order ranges properly.
 Then saw a much better idea I hadn't thought of - sorting the list of ranges by range start after listing them all.
 After that logic is mine.
 Poor show.

+#### day 6
+- part 1 - fairly simple
+- part 2 - once I decided to just flip the columnar numbers into their own list entry, then it was quite easy.
+Most happy that I didn't get any outside influence on my answer.